pblittle/lightning-mcp-server/CONTRIBUTING.md

 - Avoid unnecessary abstractions
 - Do not introduce new dependencies without discussion

+## Security Considerations

+When working with credentials, authentication tokens, or connection details:

+- Never log sensitive information directly
+- Use the existing sanitization utilities in `src/core/errors/sanitize.ts`
+- If adding new types of sensitive information, update the `SENSITIVE_FIELD_PATTERNS` array
+- Always add tests to verify proper redaction behavior
+- Consider security implications when adding new connection methods

 ## Questions

 Open a pull request or start a discussion.
 We're happy to support thoughtful contributions.